-The Xbox Series X doesn’t win on launch exclusives, but when it comes to features it is an amazing bit of kit, with highlights including Quick Resume, Smart Delivery and Xbox Game Pass.
-These are all elements that will define Xbox for years to come, and usher in a new era of gaming with spectacular style.
+The Xbox Series X doesn’t win on exclusive games, but when it comes to features it is an amazing bit of kit, with highlights including Quick Resume, Smart Delivery and Xbox Game Pass.

 - Xbox Game Pass offers a stunning level of value